QIICR/qiicr.github.io/_posts/2018-01-26-TCIABrowser.md

 # About

-_TCIABrowser_ is an extension of 3D Slicer that allows to explore imaging and related clinical metadata for the public datasets within [The Cancer Imaging Archive (TCIA)](http://thecancerimagingarchive.net/), and download imaging datasets for local processing.
+_TCIABrowser_ is an extension of 3D Slicer that allows to explore imaging and related TCGA metadata for the public datasets within [The Cancer Imaging Archive (TCIA)](http://thecancerimagingarchive.net/), and download imaging datasets for local processing.

 # Availability